 - making it compulsory for all drivers above a certain age to re-take their test

-The current rules for older drivers
+The current driving rules for older drivers

 Under the current UK licensing system, drivers over 70 need to apply to renew their licence and complete a self-declaration of fitness to drive, although they don't have to complete a test.